 This flightseeing tour offers spectacular views of the Wrangell Mountains.
 On this tour, we flew over numerous glaciers, spotted Dall sheep clinging to the cliffs, soared over the Kennecott and Erie mines, and got close up views of the Stairway Icefall, Mount Regal, and Mount Blackburn.
 It was 70 minutes of awe inspiring views and one of our most memorable national park experiences.

 It is very hard to put into words just how awesome this experience is.
 Here are our photos from the flightseeing tour and these will do a much better job showing you the beauty of Wrangell – St. Elias National Park then my writing could ever do.

 Our flightseeing adventure started at the tiny McCarthy Airport.
 We met Brendan, our pilot, who helped get us situated inside of the airplane.
 He gave us a quick safety briefing and then we were on our way.

 Take off was exhilarating.
 Immediately we were treated to awesome views over McCarthy and the McCarthy River.

 First views from the sky.
-Looking back to the Root Glacier, McCarthy & Kennicott
+Looking back to the Kennicott Glacier, McCarthy & Kennicott